Minimal Color Palettes

 - Print-friendly: Minimal palettes translate perfectly to print materials — business cards, invoices, documentation — without color shifting or CMYK conversion issues that plague saturated palettes.

-Building an effective interface with neutral colors UI requires precision.
+Building an effective interface with neutral colors requires precision.
 Here is how professionals handle minimal color in production:

 - Define clear elevation steps: In a minimal palette, the only way to show depth is through lightness differences.
 Create 3–5 surface levels (background, card, elevated card, modal, overlay) that are each noticeably lighter or darker than the previous one.